Duality and Optimality of Auctions for Uniform Distributions: Full Proof of

-Before giving the formal proof of Lemma~\ref{lemma:zeroslicedefSJA}, we will need the following lemma that shows how the deficiency of any such subdomain of the valuation space is the sum of the deficiencies of its ``critical'' sub-slices of lower dimensions:
+Before giving the formal proof of \cref{lemma:zeroslicedefSJA}, we will need the following lemma that shows how the deficiency of any such subdomain of the valuation space is the sum of the deficiencies of its ``critical'' subslices of lower dimensions:

 \begin{lemma} For any subset of items $J\subseteq [m]$, the $k$-deficiency of any slice of the subdomain where at least one of the items in $J$ is sold, when all other items' bids are fixed to zero, is the sum of the $k$-deficiencies of all its sub-slices $\slicesmall{(\slicesmall{U^{(m)}_L}{-J}{\vecc 0})}{J\setminus L}{\vecc t}$, where $\emptyset\neq L\subseteq J$ and $k=\frac{1}{m+1}$.
 Formally,